Welcome to our golf course

 When you've finished your round, you can relax in the Club House where friendly bar staff can provide you with beverage and delicious food.
 On warm sunny days sit on the balcony overlooking the 18th green, an ideal place to relax with your friends and discuss your round of golf.

 Scroll down to see the scorecard along with a photograph and description of each hole.
+Click HERE to download the hole by hole course description.

 Our scorecard and course map (click images to view in a lightbox)